kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/critical.md

 When you fail the PhR Check, you automatically suffer an All Action Penalty equal to the Degree of Failure.
 Additionally, you lose 1 AP for each DoF.

 If the DoF is 5 or less, the attack may have been painful, but it leaves nothing more than some bruises and a nice scar.
 You gain an All Action Penalty, caused by momentary shock and pain, not any lasting physical effects, and it disappears at a rate of 1 per round until it vanishes completely.
-It isn’t necessary, therefore, to determine the location of the hit, because there are no additional effects.
+It isn't necessary, therefore, to determine the location of the hit, because there are no additional effects.

 If the DoF is greater than 6+, the damage you suffer involves something seriously incapacitating – like broken bones or joint dislocations.
 The Action Penalty will last until you recover based on your Regeneration Value.
 If the attack was not a Directed Attack, use the General Hit Location Table to decide the body part affected.
 If it hits the head, the combatant is automatically unconscious.